javifalces/HFTFramework/README.md

 # HFT Framework

-This repository contains a High-Frequency Trading (HFT) framework developed in Java and Python, utilized for [academic research purposes](https://journals.plos.org/plosone/article/authors?id=10.1371/journal.pone.0277042).
-The framework is capable of interfacing with live markets via the [Connectors](java/trading_algorithms/src/main/java/com/lambda/investing/connector) that can be embedded in the same process (Ordinary) or remotely ZeroMQ networking library, employing the same codebase used for backtesting.
+This repository is home to a High-Frequency Trading (HFT) framework, developed using Java and Python, primarily for [research applications](#reference).
+The framework is engineered to interface with live markets through the use of [Connectors](java/trading_algorithms/src/main/java/com/lambda/investing/connector) , which can be integrated within the same process or remotely via the ZeroMQ networking library.

-The framework is designed to be modular, allowing for the creation of new trading algorithms and market data connectors.
+A significant feature of this framework is its ability to perform backtesting at the L2 tick data level, utilizing the same codebase as that used for live market interfacing.
-The framework is also capable of interfacing with machine learning models, allowing for the development of reinforcement learning algorithms.
+This capability allows for a detailed and granular analysis of trading strategies, providing valuable insights into their potential performance in live markets.

 **Feedback, suggestions, and modifications are welcomed and appreciated.**<br>
 <br>